mustafatoroman/VSTS-DevOps-Labs/aspdotnet/README.md

 1. **Microsoft Azure Account:** You will need a valid and an active azure account for this lab.

-2.You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)
+1. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)

 ## Setting up the VSTS Project